Zoey Commerce Review

 Here are few of the more notable integrations:

 - GoDataFeed: Pushes Products to Marketplace

 - ShipStation: Shipping Labels and Packing Slips Generator, Automated Order Processing

 - TaxJar: Automatic Tax Calculator

-Zoey integrates with a wide range of PCI compliant payment gateways (see the full list).
+Zoey integrates with over 50 PCI compliant payment gateways, including about 30 options for American merchants.
 The most popular payment solutions include:

 Customer Service & Support

-All customers have access to live technical support.
-You can submit a ticket at any time (response times are below), and you can schedule up to five support phone calls a week (depending on your plan).
-Here are the types of support you can expect with Zoey.
+All customers have access to basic technical support.
+You can submit a ticket at any time (response times are below), and you can look into Zoey’s documentation to solve problems on your own.
+Here are the types of support you can expect with Zoey:

 - Submit a ticket